David Gordon (choreographer): Early life and career

 and the seminal Chair (1974), a duet for Gordon and Setterfield in which they perform with metal folding chairs, the use of which became a signature of his work.
 Critic Deborah Jowitt wrote of his works during this period that "process and polish were linked in pretty paradoxes."

 By this time Gordon and Setterfield had developed a reputation as "the dance world's most intriguing couple.
 Ideal mates, ideal opposites, yin and yang, male and female, total communication."
 Also during this period and into the 1980s, Gordon, a natural contrarian, did not call himself a "choreographer", but billed his pieces as being "constructed" by him.
 Although he has collaborated with visual artists and designers such as Power Boothe, Red Grooms and Santo Loquasto, Gordon has often, usually without being credited for it, designed the costumes, decor and props for his pieces.
 In doing so, he frequently utilizes the contents of thrift stores and makes use of mundane materials such as cardboard, foam core, and gaffers tape, as well as commercially produced items such as clothing racks and rolling ladders.

 Gordon's hand-made score for One Part of The Matter - an excerpt from The Matter for solo dancer (Setterfield) - which consisted of cut-outs of poses culled from photographs by Eadweard Muybridge taped to sheets of paper, is in the drawings collection of the Museum of Modern Art in New York.
 The score came about because Setterfield was on tour with the Cunningham company, and Gordon sent her the poses so she could memorize them in her hotel room.
 When she returned, they worked together on the transitions between the poses.
 Since then, Setterfield has performed One Part of the Matter in many venues around the world.

 1980s

 In 1980, Gordon gave up his job creating window displays, which for 18 years had supported both his work and his family - his son Ain was born in 1962 - to work full-time as a performer and choreographer.
-He also appeared in two seminal documentaries about postmodern dance, Beyond the Mainstream: The Postmoderns, part of the PBS Dance in America series, and Michael Blackwood's Making Dances, which focused on seven choreographers: Brown, Lucinda Childs, Gordon, Douglas Dunn, Kenneth King, Meredith Monk and Sara Rudner.
+He also appeared in two seminal documentaries about postmodern dance, Beyond the Mainstream: The Postmoderns, part of the PBS Dance in America series, and Michael Blackwood's Making Dances, which focused on seven choreographers: aside from Gordon, Trisha Brown, Lucinda Childs, Douglas Dunn, Kenneth King, Meredith Monk and Sara Rudner.

 In the 1980s, his Pick-Up Company toured throughout the United States, performing both intimate pieces such as: